Cochlospermum

 External Websites

-Cochlospermum, genus of tropical trees belonging to the family Cochlospermaceae.
-About 15 species are known, 3 occurring as far north as northern Mexico and southwestern United States.
+Cochlospermum, genus of about 15 species of tropical trees.
 The buttercup tree (C. vitifolium), found in Central America and the West Indies, has bright-yellow, cup-shaped flowers about 10 cm (4 inches) across.
 In some areas rope is made of its bark.
 Several species yield dye.
-The seeds of C. angolense, an African species, yield a red dye; the roots of C. planchoni, also African, yield a yellow dye; and C. gossypium (India and Burma) produces a gum that can substitute for gum tragacanth.
+The seeds of C. angolense, an African species, yield a red dye; the roots of C. planchoni, also African, yield a yellow dye; and C. religiosum (India and Myanmar) produces a gum known as kondagogu that can substitute for gum tragacanth.